gnosis/dx-tools/README.md

 # Claim tokens after participating as a seller, which will give you the second token in the pair
 ./dutchx-rinkeby claim-seller WETH-RDN

-# Claim tokens after participating as a bidder, which will give you the first tokin in the pair
+# Claim tokens after participating as a bidder, which will give you the first token in the pair
 ./dutchx-rinkeby claim-buyer WETH-RDN
 ```